 How to calculate NPS

 NPS is calculated by subtracting the percentage of customers who answer the NPS question with a 6 or lower (known as ‘detractors’) from the percentage of customers who answer with a 9 or 10 (known as ‘promoters’).

-Promoters (score of 9 and 10) represent a company’s most enthusiastic customers: these people are likely to act as brand ambassadors, enhance a brand’s reputation, and increase referral flows, helping fuel business growth.
+Promoters (score of 9 and 10) represent a company’s most enthusiastic and loyal customers: these people are likely to act as brand ambassadors, enhance a brand’s reputation, and increase referral flows, helping fuel the company's growth.

 Detractors (score of 0 to 6, included) are unlikely to recommend a company or product to others, probably won’t stick around or repeat purchases, and—worse—could actively discourage potential customers away from a business.

 Passives (score of 7 or 8) are not actively recommending a brand, but are also unlikely to damage it with negative word of mouth.
 Although they are not included in the NPS calculation, passives are very close to being promoters (particularly when they give a score of 8), so it always makes strategic sense to spend time investigating what to do to win them over.

 Net Promoter Score is always expressed as a number from -100 to 100; the score is negative when a company has more detractors than promoters, and positive in the opposite situation.

 In the Net Promoter system, average scores vary greatly between industries:

 A 2018, US-based study by the Temkin group saw average NPS values ranging between 0 (internet and TV service providers) and 39 (auto dealers);

 Another 2018, US-based study by the Temkin group found NPS averages ranging between -1 (Internet service providers) and 65 (department/specialty stores).